-- 9. Power down the system, and change the Flash Daughterboard. - 10.
-If the release 23 software is pre-programmed on the new Flash Daughterboard, the system can then be powered up and put into service.
+9. Power down the system, and change the Flash Daughterboard.

+10. If the target software is pre-programmed on the new Flash Daughterboard, the system can then be powered up and put into service.

-If the daughterboard is blank, the release 23 software can then be loaded into it by the normal procedures, as described under "Starting up and testing the System" in NTP 553-3021-210 "Planning and Installation Guide", chapter 18.
+If the daughterboard is blank, the release 23 or 24 software can then be loaded into it using regular procedures, as described under "Starting up and testing the System" in NTP 553-3021-210 "Planning and Installation Guide", chapter 18.

-If the daughterboard has an earlier release of software, proceed to load release 23.30 as described in "Upgrading Option 11C software to a new release", in NTP 553-3021-250 "Upgrade procedures", chapter 7.
+If the daughterboard has an earlier release of software, proceed to load release 23.30D or later as described in "Upgrading Option 11C software to a new release", in NTP 553-3021-250 "Upgrade procedures", chapter 7.